DataSystemsGroupUT/SmartML/README.md

 ```

 ---
-## Documentation
+## User Manual

-Documentation for the SmartML R package can be found <a href = "https://github.com/DataSystemsGroupUT/Auto-Machine-Learning/blob/master/manual.pdf"> HERE </a>
+Manual for the SmartML R package can be found <a href = "https://github.com/DataSystemsGroupUT/Auto-Machine-Learning/blob/master/manual.pdf"> HERE </a>

 ---
 ## Example